Definition of Oracle Update with Join

 Output:

-To update with data from other table:
+To update with data from another table:

-For this, the other table is named as OrderInfo and the table contents are as follows:
+For this, the other table is named as OrderInfo, and the table contents are as follows:

 SELECT * FROM Orderinfo;

-After that the update query will be:
+After that, the update query will be:

 UPDATE OrderInfo SET Orderlinenum = (SELECT OrderNum FROM Orders WHERE Orders.OrderNum = OrderInfo.OrderNum) WHERE infoid>1;